ArulGupta2102/jobify-mern/README.md

     On each Job list there should be a Edit Button.
 Click anyone if  any job exists Then a form will open where you can change values
     ```
+   - You can also use CLI (refer to Playwright MCP documentation for detailed instructions).
+   - Example (if using CLI):
+     ```bash
+     npx playwright codegen <url>
+     ```
+     This will initialize the recorder and will generate code on every interaction

    - Generated tests can be placed in the appropriate subdirectory under `tests/`.